 Let us state an important assertion: the methods of solving architectural problems we're discussing in this section are probabilistic.
-Abolishing strict consistency means that even if all components of the system work perfectly, client errors will still occur.
-It might appear that they could be simply ignored, but in reality, doing so means introducing risks.
+Abolishing strict consistency means that, even if all components of the system work perfectly, client errors will still occur - and we may only try to lessen their numbers for typical usage profiles.